What makes Individual I's a Collective We; Coordination mechanisms & costs: Materials and Methods

 \subsection{Wikipedia Data}

-We used Wikipedia XML dump of English Wikipedia on January 9, 2022, comprising edit history of 6,412,821 distinct pages in Wikipedia.
+We used the Wikipedia XML dump of English Wikipedia on January 9, 2022, comprising a history of edits of 6,412,821 different pages in Wikipedia.
 Each edit includes a unique identifier of the editor (username for registered contributors and IP address for unregistered contributors), timestamp, comments, and edit size.
 Additionally, we extracted contributor's roles from the user group table of the SQL dump.
-Our primary focus lies on the crucial articles in the curated collection, Vital articles.
+We focus our empirical analysis on Vital Articles, a subset of projects selected by Wikipedia that cover important topics, with the aim of higher quality.
 These articles have been carefully selected to cover a broad spectrum of subjects and are considered essential for obtaining a comprehensive understanding of human knowledge.
 Encompassing a wide range of disciplines, including history, science, arts, geography, and more, these articles represent significant topics, events, individuals, and concepts.
 They undergo regular evaluation and updating to ensure their accuracy, relevance, and comprehensiveness, thus serving as indispensable pillars of knowledge within Wikipedia's vast and extensive encyclopedia.
+Among them, we only consider projects with at least one edit in their talk pages, one revert in their content, and one action from an administrator.
+This resulting subset comprises 26,014 projects tuned to our questions.